Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Zugfahrt LandwasserviaduktZugfahrt über das Landwasserviadukt (Foto: MySwitzerland)

-Day 2: St. Moritz - Zermatt
+Tag 2: St. Moritz - Zermatt

-There’s a reason why the Glacier Express is one of the most popular scenic railway routes in Switzerland.
-What makes this journey so memorable are the fantastic views you get left, right and centre throughout the whole ride.
-The train takes you across 291 bridges, through 91 tunnels, three cantons and two language regions.
+There’s a reason the Glacier Express is one of the most popular train routes in Switzerland.
+What makes this trip unforgettable are the fantastic views that accompany you the entire way.
+The train takes you over 291 bridges, through 91 tunnels, across three cantons, and through two language regions.

-Provided it’s not veiled in clouds.
+Assuming it's not shrouded in clouds.

 Zugfahrt Glacier ExpressZugfahrt mit dem Glacier Express (Foto: Swiss Travel System)